 The period of registration for the Research Masters degree will be not less than 3 trimesters (one year) and not more than 6 trimesters (two years) for a full-time student.
-For a part-time student the period of registration is not less than 5 trimesters (15 months) and not more than 9 trimesters (three years).
+For a part-time student the period of registration is not less than 6 trimesters and not more than 12 trimesters.
 Applicants can select to register for either a September, January or May commencement date.

 Applications for entry to the programme are welcome from those in nursing, midwifery or a health-related discipline.
 Please note closing date for receipt of full applications in the blue tab below.

 Download Research Degree Programme Brochure to read more.

 If you are considering applying to the programme please contact the Director of Graduate Research for an informal chat (email@example.com).

 If you are considering applying to the programme first contact the Director of Research Degrees (firstname.lastname@example.org).